aish7manoj/aish-todolist/README.md

 1. Navigate to the `server` directory (cd server)
 2. Run `npm install` to install dependencies.
 3. Run `node server.js` to start the server.
-4. come out of the folde cd ..
+4. come out of the folder cd ..

-3. # run the program

-1. Navigate to the `aish-todolist` directory.
-(After the previous step you will be here)
-2. Run `npm install` to install dependencies.
+5. Run `npm install` to install dependencies.
-3. Run `npm start` to start the React application.
+6. Run `npm start` to start the React application.

 ## Usage

-- Add a new task by typing in the input field and clicking the "Add" button.
+- Add a new task by typing in the input field and clicking the "Add" button.git commit -m "uploaded aish todolist app"
 - Edit or delete tasks using the corresponding buttons.
 - Mark tasks as completed by checking the checkbox next to each task.